tlouarn/tlouarn.github.io/_posts/2021-06-05-public-private-keys.md

 Alice could place the document in a box, lock it with a padlock, and send it to Bob.
 This way, anyone intercepting the box wouldn't be able to open it.
 But neither would Bob, since he doesn't have the key.
 So that does not work.

 Alice could send the locked box as a first parcel and the key in a separate parcel.
 The thief would need to intercept both parcels in order to open the box.
-Although slightly more secure, this approach is not foolproof.
+Although slightly more secure, this approach is still not good enough.

-Bob also have a padlock.
+Bob also has a padlock.
 Bob could send his padlock to Alice, Alice puts the message in the box and locks it with Bob's padlock.
 Bob receives the box with his padlock on and can unlock it.
 In this example, Bob's padlock is called **public key** and Bob's key is called **private key**.

 [TBC]
 Now let us equip the box with two locks and let us give a distinct padlock to each of Alice and Bob.
 Alice and Bob each have their own key for their own padlock.
 The process becomes: